Tesla Model 3 Review & Prices

 In town

-Any Model 3 is impressively quick away from the lights, but it’s not all about speed here, it is also easy to drive thanks to light controls and a suspension that is still firm, but more comfortable over most road surfaces.
+Any Model 3 is impressively quick away from the lights, but it’s not all about speed here, it is also easy to drive thanks to light controls and a suspension that is still firm, but more comfortable over most road surfaces, and brakes that make it easy to come to a smooth stop, unlike many other EVs.
 Visibility is slightly marred by rather large front door pillars, so you’ll have to get used to peering around the blind spot at junctions.

 The comprehensive Basic Autopilot driver assist system includes traffic sign recognition, lane departure warning, front and rear parking sensors and a blind spot warning feature, all useful tools when navigating tight and congested city streets.
 Add on the optional Enhanced Autopilot feature, and your Model 3 will park itself, and the Smart Summon feature can even guide your car to you in a car park.